 The very first day I got this device, I was excited just like anybody to use the flip camera.
 Quickly took a selfie and it has Auto HDR+ Enhanced mode enabled.
 It was awful.
 Firstly, Asus’ saves non-mirror images which we are not used to.
 We see mirror images of our selfies usually.
 Apart from that, the HDR+ Enhanced mode white painted my face and added more detailing and clarity.
 I totally recommend to turn off the Auto HDR+ Enhanced mode, never found it useful.
 Later after I made a few such settings, I totally enjoyed clicking selfies with this one.
 By far, this is my favorite front cameras.
 Of course, the use of hardware is a clear advantage here.

 Photos shot on rear cameras are great.
-Nothing so exceptional, yet the use of ultra-wide lens instead of the telephoto lens is praiseworthy.
+Nothing so exceptional, yet the use of an ultra-wide lens instead of the telephoto lens is praiseworthy.
 The focusing is just great and amazing while shooting photos of objects or flowers, never needed to use the portrait mode at all.
 The ultra-wide camera doesn’t perform great in low-light conditions.
 The Night mode in the phone is good, nowhere close to Google NightSight though.
 Photos shot using the flash can be simply ignored, completely underwhelming.
 Though Asus doesn’t promote its Cameras features, it detects scenes (shows it on the screen with an

 If you love taking panoramas, this one is the best for you.
 It can shoot vertical and horizontal panoramic shots using the flipcamera.
 It rotates to create a 180-degree panorama.
 Panoramas in Indoor or low-light conditions don’t look that good.